 Differences Between SPSS vs EXCEL

-SPSS comes with an open source version under the name of PSPP.
-It fairly serves the process of statistics and formulation of data manipulation techniques with very few exceptions which are being used for the professional manipulation of large data chunks.
-It has a very nice attribute with open source version that it won’t expire in future you may proceed with the same for the time you want to use.
+SPSS comes with an open-source version under the name of PSPP.
+It reasonably serves the process of statistics and formulation of data manipulation techniques, with very few exceptions being used for the professional manipulation of large data chunks.
+It has a very nice attribute with an open-source version that won’t expire in the future.
+You may proceed with the same for the time you want to use.

-Excel also allows multiple methods of importing and exporting data allowing it to be integrated into workflows.
-It also has its own programming ability to automate steps or create your own custom functions known as VBA.
+Multiple methods of importing and exporting data in Excel allow for its integration into workflows.
+It also has its programming ability to automate steps or create your custom functions, known as VBA.

-Excel is the tool used for data entry and creating records which can be used further used and manipulated with respect to the user demands and be it manipulation or managing the data it is a very viable tool to use.
-It also provides the flexibility to use an external database to do analysis, make reports, etc. thus saving lots of time.
-Excel with the latest versions is having high graphics tools and visualization techniques.
+Users can use Excel as a data entry and record creation tool, manipulating the data according to their demands.
+It is a highly versatile tool for managing and manipulating data.
+It also provides the flexibility to use an external database to analyze, make reports, etc., thus saving lots of time.
+With the latest versions, Excel has high graphics tools and visualization techniques.

-Below is the top 8 Differences Between SPSS vs EXCEL
+Below are the top 8 differences Between SPSS vs EXCEL:

 Key Differences Between SPSS vs EXCEL

-Below are the lists of points, describe the key Differences Between SPSS vs EXCEL
+Below are the lists of points that describe the key Differences Between SPSS vs EXCEL:

-1. The SPSS is the tool used for computations that consist of different subjects such as Data Storages and Data formats., whereas Excel comprises of mathematics concepts as well, such as Statistics, Algebra, Calculus, Advanced Statistics etc.,
+- The SPSS is the tool used for computations that consist of different subjects such as Data Storages and Data formats., Excel also comprises mathematics concepts, such as Statistics, Algebra, Calculus, Advanced Statistics, etc.

-9. The SPSS deals with statistical algorithms with more focus on data manipulation.
-Excel is the combination of mathematics and data storage with multiple formats.
+- The SPSS deals with statistical algorithms with more focus on data manipulation.
+Excel is a combination of mathematics and data storage with multiple formats.